 Believe it or not, Pfizer’s drug Viagra was originally designed to treat cardiovascular problems.
 Early on in clinical trials, men taking the drug became nervous when nurses came into the room to check in on them.
 It became obvious that the drug was successful at increasing blood flow, though not where Pfizer intended.
 Thus, the story goes, researchers accidentally discovered that the active ingredient in Viagra, sildenafil, treats erectile dysfunction.

-The research, recently published in Nature Aging, investigated a dataset of 7.23 million individuals through data obtained from insurance claims.
+In research published in Nature Aging in 2021, scientists investigated a dataset of 7.23 million individuals through data obtained from insurance claims.
 When controlling for age, sex, race, and disease comorbidities, the scientific team at the Cleveland Clinic’s Genomic Medicine Institute found that Viagra was associated with a 69-percent reduction in Alzheimer’s risk after a six-year follow-up.

 People taking Viagra also showed a significant reduction in Alzheimer’s risk compared to people taking common blood-pressure-lowering or diabetes medications like losartan, metformin, diltiazem, and glimepiride.